avored/avored-rust-cms/README.md

     {{ variable_name }}

-How to call heloper method in handlebar template
+How to call helper method in handlebar template

     {{ helper_method_name "argument" ~}}

-How to start a surrealdb
+How to start a surreal db
 surreal start --user root --pass root --bind 0.0.0.0:8000 file://test.db